JayZenith/x86_compiler/README.md

-# x86-64 Compiler: Tagged-Union AST
+# x86-64 Compiler
-A mini compiler in C++ that parses a small imperative language and generates x86-64 assembly, with a focus on tagged-union AST design.
+A compiler in C++ that parses a small imperative language and generates x86-64 assembly, with a focus on tagged-union AST design.

 ### Features
-#### Compiler Capabilities:
 * Integer arithmetic (+, -, *, /)
 * Variable bindings (let)
 * Program exit statements